Office of English Learner Education

-• The Office of English Learner Education (ELE) provides services to more than 850 students in grades PK-12 whose primary language is not English and who are not yet proficient in English.
+• The Office of English Language Education (ELE) provides services to more than 750 students in grades PK-12 whose primary language is not English and who are not yet proficient in English.
 The program provides support at each school, with services focused on children’s English language acquisition, literacy development, and academic achievement.

 Vision Statement